The Remarkables (band)

 The Remarkables were a 1980s band from Palmerston North, New Zealand.
-One of the band's members Alan Gregg has gone on to feature in a number of other New Zealand bands including The Mutton Birds and Marshmallow.
-The other members of the band were Brendan Conlon – Drums(The Urchins, Burt Real, Black Wings, High Lords), Paul Westbury, Guitar and vocals and Chris Heaphy, Guitar and vocals.
-The band's name coincides with that of The Remarkables, a mountain range in New Zealand's South Island.
+One of the band's members Alan Gregg has gone on to feature in a number of other New Zealand bands including the Mutton Birds and Marshmallow.
+The other members of the band were Brendan Conlon on drums, Paul Westbury on guitar and vocals, and Chris Heaphy on guitar and vocals.